I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

-Don't make it too long or the flame will be super tall and out of control.
-Don't make it too short or it'll get swamped by the oil and go out.
+If you make it too long, the flame will be super tall and out of control.
+If you make it too short, it'll get swamped by the oil and go out.

 Alternatively, you can purchase and use a citrus-scented oil such as this one.
 If anyone knows how to make citrus-scented lamp oil, let us know.